tethysplatform/tethys/docs/installation/update.rst

 Source Code
 -----------

 Tethys in now a conda package!
 This means that when installing tethys you will no longer clone the source code into TETHYS_HOME.
-Now the conda package will just be installed in you conda environment.
+Now Tethys will be installed in your conda environment instead.

 TETHYS_HOME
 -----------